Safe Prescribing Reduces Risk and Can Improve Outcomes.

 Patient instructions and counseling:

-- Instruct patients to administer if non-responsive from opioid use, and on how to assemble the naloxone injection or spray so that it can be administered.
+- Instruct patients to administer if non-responsive from opioid use, and on how to assemble the narcan injection or spray so that it can be administered.

 - Include family and caregivers in patient counseling or instruct the patient to train others.